pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 for information about its usage.
 The CSG Toolkit also provides functionality for graphical representation of the cross-sectional contours and their respective CSG properties, which can be accessed with the 'visualize_CrossSections.m' function by reading the output results of the longbone_Analysis stored in relevant CSV files.
+When numerous samples have been analyzed in batch mode, the function 'inspect_CSG.m' can also be used to facilitate their visual inspection according to the files present in the working directory.
+Furthermore, 'inspect_CSG.m' will assemble all calculated values in tabular form and save them in a CSV file.
+Type

+     help inspect_CSG

+for more information about how to use 'inspect_CSG.m' and the layout of the resulting CSV file.

 The present toolkit has been extensively tested and these results are presented in the relevant validation study available at doi:10.5281/zenodo.1466135.